 - Saying No gives you more energy.

-When your actions and your commitments align with your purpose, you are energized by them instead of being drained.
+When your actions and your commitments align with your purpose, they energize rather than drain you.

 - Saying No allows you to make smarter decisions.

 Saying no is a skill worth developing and saying no can make you more successful.
-As you begin to regularly say no to the wrong things and allow yourself time to say yes to the right things, you’ll find yourself with more time, more opportunities and more success in your personal and business life.
+As you learn to say no to the wrong things you allow yourself time to say yes to the right things.
+And you’ll find yourself with more time, more opportunities, and more success in your personal and business life.